-We can help your business to benefit from incentives, be it tax credits or cash grants, to facilitate new investment projects.
+We can help your business to benefit from incentives, be it tax credits or cash grants, to facilitate new investment projects in Malta.

-The Investment Aid Tax Credits 2014-2020 Scheme (‘ITCRs’) is a scheme designed to facilitate and incentivise initial investment projects by encouraging the setting up of new establishments and the expansion and development of existing businesses through assistance in the form of tax credits or cash grants.
+The Investment Aid Tax Credits 2014-2020 Scheme (‘ITCRs’) is a scheme available to Maltese companies designed to facilitate and incentivise initial investment projects in Malta by encouraging the setting up of new establishments and the expansion and development of existing businesses through assistance in the form of tax credits or cash grants.

 This scheme is applicable to companies, partnerships, co-operatives, family business or similar set-ups operating from Malta and incorporated in the European Union, which may include an undertaking newly set up for the implementation of a new project.